 No matter how big your laptop's display is, it could always be bigger.
-That's where the BenQ XL2420G comes in with the assist.
-The 24-inch, 1080p screen offers crisp detail with vivid color.
+That's where the BenQ EX3203R comes in with the assist.
+The 32-inch, 1440p screen offers crisp detail with vivid color.
 With this monitor, outfitted with Nvidia's G-Sync technology, you're guaranteed butter-smooth frame rates.
-The monitor also has a Classic mode, which lets you tweak every setting to your exacting taste, including first-person shooter and sRGB presets.
-MORE: The Best PC Games to Play Right Now

 Say what you will about the Xbox One-versus-PS4 debate.
 Most gamers — console or otherwise — prefer the Xbox One controller when it's time to start button-mashing on a PC.
 The input device is lauded for its ergonomically friendly design, snappy button feedback and grippy analog sticks, which come in handy for those of us with sweaty hands.
 Typically, you'd need a USB cable to use the controller on a laptop.
-However, thanks to the Microsoft Xbox One Wireless Adapter ($25), gamers can snip the cord.
-MORE: Best Gaming Controllers 2016
+However, thanks to the Microsoft Xbox One Wireless Adapter (opens in new tab), gamers can snip the cord.

-The most powerful gaming laptop in the world can be rendered inert without a solid network connection.
-That's where the Amped Wireless RTA2600 Athena router ($205) comes in.
+The best gaming laptop in the world can be rendered inert without a solid network connection to back up all that power.
+That's where the Amped Wireless RTA2600 Athena router comes in.
 The device has a funky sci-fi look and is highly configurable, allowing owners to transform it into a wired device or tweak the power settings, so it doesn't broadcast past the walls of your house.
 In terms of performance, you can expect the router to push 2.35 Gbps of data over 2.4 and 5-GHz bands, allowing it to stream video and music on multiple devices while supporting a couple of computers passing content back and forth.
-MORE:Best Wi-Fi Routers 2016